Seagate/cortx-k8s/k8_cortx_cloud/README_for3rdPartyOnly.txt

 mount -t ext4 /dev/sdd /mnt/fs-local-volume

-Note: if there's no disk partition on all worker nodes then just create folder "/mnt/fs-local-volume/local-path-provisioner" with the exact same path on worker nodes.
+Note: if there's no disk partition on all worker nodes then just create folder "/mnt/fs-local-volume/local-path-provisioner" with the exact same path on all worker nodes.

 ###############################################
 # GlusterFS requirements                      #